Updated 6/3/17 – Click Here to go to my trailer ratings page and short list. I’ll be back to better organize these links!

 - RVs For Less Dealership: A blog follower posted an awesome comment about the dealership.
 They sell DRV and Heartland Landmarks.
 They were easy to deal with and the couple stayed two nights in the dealerships RV lot checking everything out.
 They are located in Knoxville, Tenn.
 Which happens to be a nice place to vacation.

-- RV Nations: Appears to have good pricing on Forest River Cedar Creek and maybe lessor models of Heartland brands.
+- RV Nations: (AKA Jeff Couch) Appears to have good pricing on Forest River Cedar Creek and maybe lessor models of Heartland brands.
 (12/16/16) Stephen Kunkel blog subscriber may have bought his Cedar Creek 34RL2 here.
+This may be the go-to dealership for Cedar Creeks in Ohio.

 - Lakeshore RV: In west Michigan has a large selection of Bighorns and Montana.
 They claim no one will beat them on price.
 Some friends bought here and said they have RV ports to park in for days while you make sure everything works in your new trailer.
 (4/2/17) I read their Ebay prices are the lowest they will go.
 They let you stay as many days as needed to PDI the trailer and allow them to fix anything, but after the sale don’t expect them to return calls.
 I checked their Ebay add for a 2108 Montana 3120RL.
 They listed it at $52,256.
 Their website had the same trailer listed with an MSRP of $76,382 which seems low in my opinion.
 So they might be fudging the MSRP.
 That is however a discount of 31.5%.
 Camping World listed their price as $58,777.
 Debbie bought their Montana here and gave a good review.
 (1/1/18)